Topics

 - Myth: All cholesterol is bad for us.

-Fact: LDL (low-density lipoprotein) is often referred to as the “bad” cholesterol.
-The risk of developing stroke and heart disease increases if our LDL cholesterol level is high.
+Fact: LDL (low-density lipoprotein) is referred to by the general population as the “bad” cholesterol.
+There is a high risk of developing stroke and heart disease if our body carries a large amount of LDL cholesterol.

-HDL (high-density lipoprotein), or what we know as the “good” cholesterol, delivers cholesterol to the liver, which will then be flushed out from our body as waste product.
+The “good” cholesterol, or what we know as HDL (high-density lipoprotein), delivers cholesterol to the liver.
+It flushes the cholesterol from our bodies.
 As compared to LDL, HDL cholesterol has the opposite effect.
 It lowers the risk of stroke and heart disease instead.

-The ultimate goal is to raise the HDL level while we work towards lowering the LDL level.
+The ultimate goal is to raise the HDL while we work towards lowering the LDL.

 - Myth: We experience symptoms when our cholesterol levels are raised.